-Ireland is known for producing some of the best dairy products in the world and tourist often try the best Irish desserts in Dublin.
+Ireland is known for producing some of the best dairy products in the world, and tourists often try the best Irish desserts in Dublin.
 Irish chefs use the country’s rich and varied dairy products to make delicious Irish puddings and desserts.
-If you travel to Ireland, be sure to try the delicious desserts of this country. because of the long heritage and rich culture in Ireland, there are various iterations to this desserts depending on the parts of the country.
-Though most f them are very close to original flavor as local people tend to follow the traditional recipes.
+If you travel to Ireland, be sure to try the delicious desserts of this country.
+Because of the long heritage and rich culture in Ireland, there are various iterations to these desserts depending on the parts of the country.
+Though most of them are very close to the original flavor as local people tend to follow the traditional recipes.

 Irish Coffee is more of a drink than a dessert.
-This drink is made out of Irish whiskey, hot coffee, as well as sugar, and topped with cream. one off the best aspects of this cocktail is that it is quite feeling o if you feel you need some heavy drink for supper, then this drink is really a good option.
+This drink is made out of Irish whiskey, hot coffee, as well as sugar and topped with cream.
+One of the best aspects of this cocktail is that if you feel you need some heavy drink for supper, then this drink is a good option.
 Irish coffee is usually served after dinner.

 Carrageen Moss pudding Made out of Irish Moss

 This traditional Irish pudding is made from Chondrus Crispus.
 Crispus is a species of red seaweed called Irish moss or Carrageen moss.
-To prepare this dessert, seaweed is cleaned and dried, then it is placed in hot water and boiled in milk.
-When heated, algae produce their own gelling agent; This gelling agent is combined with sugar, eggs and vanilla extract to create a soft and light dessert.
+To prepare this dessert, seaweed is cleaned and dried, and then it is placed in hot water and boiled in milk.
+When heated, algae produce their own gelling agent; This gelling agent is combined with sugar, eggs, and vanilla extract to create a soft and light dessert.
 This pudding is usually served cold.

-Irish truffles are made using the Swiss method of mixing chocolate, fresh cream, butter and, of course, adding some Bailey’s Irish drink.
+Irish truffles are made using the Swiss method of mixing chocolate, fresh cream, butter, and, of course, adding some Bailey’s Irish drink.
 This dessert is more expensive since it uses a more complicated process and much more premium coffee powder.
-Still, you can see them being offered throughout traditional festivals and famers markets here.
+Still, you can see them being offered throughout traditional festivals and farmers markets here.